ftiannn/ftiannn/README.md

 - 🤖 ChatGPT-ing — because even code needs emotional support sometimes.
 - 🏋️ At the gym *(even though it hits me harder every time 🥲)*

 I care about the little details and always ask:
-"How can I make this better?"
+**“How can I make this better?”** ✨
+...and sometimes,
-...and sometimes, "Do I really need to rewrite this function again?"
+**“Do I really need to rewrite this function again?”** 😅

 ### ⚡💫 Fun Facts
 <blockquote>